Fu, X., Wong, A.W., Guzman, M., Gleason, M.L. 2019. Battling Black Sigatoka of Banana in Costa Rica. The

 Xinyu Fu1, Amy Wang Wong2, Mauricio Guzman3, and Mark L. Gleason4

-1 Department of Biology, Biochemistry, and Molecular Biology, Iowa State University;
+1 Department of Biochemistry, Biophysics, and Molecular Biology, Iowa State University;

 2 School of Agronomy, University of Costa Rica;